 The model was 201K, which was manufactured at Singer’s Kilbowie works in Clydebank, Glasgow, Scotland.
 It was made of cast iron and very heavy.
 The high quality cabinet just about doubled the price.
 This really was the “Rolls Royce” of sewing machines.
 In the post war years a shortage of materials made new machines hard to get and there was a long waiting list.
 The serial number EE 667861 indicates production in 1948.

 An unusual thing about the receipt is that is dated 1 January, New Year’s Day, which, presumably is the day on which it was delivered.
-Like most other folk at the time, Mom’s only vehicle was a bicycle.
+Like most other folk at the time, Mom’s only personal transport was a bicycle.

 Back to 1892.